mwcproject/docs/guides/send_http_qt-wallet.md

  If you want to spend those Outputs confirm by clicking "Continue"
  7) Confirm typing your password and wait for the transaction to confirm

- *Only Appears if Registered for the HODL Program
+ * 6) The Dialog only Appears if Registered for the HODL Program

   - **Select the "Send" Tab of your Wallet and enter the Amount you want to send:**